Creating a Verifier Spec

 The Spec author doesn't necessarily need to operate a Verifier themselves; anyone can deploy an instance based on an existing Spec (see Deployment & Operations).
 The instance contract is lightweight:

-contract XQuoteVerifier is VerifierBase {
+contract XRepostVerifier is VerifierBase {

 address public immutable SPEC;

-constructor(address specAddress) VerifierBase("XQuoteVerifier", "1") {
+constructor(address specAddress) VerifierBase("XRepostVerifier", "1") {

 require(specAddress != address(0), "spec cannot be zero");